-Updated 10 Oct.
+Updated 2 April 2018 - Smartvue has been acquired by Johnson Controls on undisclosed terms, release here.
+10 Oct.
 2017 - Smartvue named one of Top 20 Smart City IoT Video providers by CIOReview.-Ed.

 SMARTVUE Founder and CEO Martin 'Marty' Renkis says the provider of a cloud-based video surveillance platform receives approaches by "serious buyers" each quarter and the company may pursue further growth capital by 4Q 2017.

 In an interview yesterday, Renkis also told Venture Nashville the company has adequate funding for its expansion plans for the next 18 months, and its owners are not focused on an exit.